Updates On Infection and Deaths Of Coronavirus and COVID-19 Has Moved, But General Details Remain On This Page

 This virus moves from the upper nasal-pharyngeal airway down into the lower lungs.

-1 out of 6 people who gets COVID-19 becomes seriously ill and develops difficult breathing.
+1 out of 6 people who get symptoms of COVID-19 becomes seriously ill and develops difficult breathing.
 Older people, and those with underlying medical problems involving the lungs, high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
 We do not know the true percent of people who have died as there are people who do not seek medical care and have mild illness, so the mortality rate is not really known.
 People with fever, cough and difficult breathing should seek medical attention.

 Those individuals with preexisting deficiencies or diseases are less likely to fight it off and have higher risk of mortality.
 The virus starts at the upper respiratory system (nose, throat, sinus) but can proceed to the lower respiratory tract (lungs).
 When the virus gets into the lungs, it can attach to the receptors on the lung cells and cause inflammation.
 There is inflammation in the airways that causes shortness of breath.